 Doctor Sleep, even more so than most ghost stories, is about the sins of the past reverberating into the present.
 So is The Sin Eater, Sarah Rayne’s second book featuring the ghost-hunting duo Michael Flint and Nell West.
 In it, an old family estate and a sinister chess set reach out malevolent tendrils from the past to infect the lives of those who cross their paths.

 A Terrible Beauty

 The Telegraph Journal called this chilling vampire novel “a modern Canadian Gothic,” while the Winnipeg Free Press suggested that it’s a “very adult and erotic version of Beauty and the Beast.”
 In Nancy Baker’s novel, an artist obeys a letter that instructs him to go into the wilderness to repay his father’s debt.
 There, he finds himself a prisoner of a beautiful but deadly monster—one that needs his blood to survive (temporarily unavailable).

 Gail Petersen’s novel of vampires in LA has it all—rock bands, mysterious strangers, midnight prowls, and fatal confrontations.
 When a chance meeting transforms a housewife into a creature of the night, she must struggle to reconcile her new identity with her old life—a struggle that threatens to spill out into bloody violence for more than just her.

 Every House Is Haunted

 In his debut collection, Ian Rogers transforms the minutiae of everyday life into chilling, autumnal tales of haunted houses both literal and figurative.
-From the search for a place where it is always fall to an organization that catalogues haunted houses, and from a terrifying new breed of spider to an unlikely pet, these tales will bring back the sinking feeling you got the first time you read Stephen King—and have been chasing ever since.
+From the search for a place where it is always fall to an organization that catalogues haunted houses, and from a terrifying new breed of spider to an unlikely pet, these tales will bring back the sinking feeling you got the first time you read Stephen King—and have been chasing ever since (temporarily unavailable).